 Master of Education in Special Education

-The M.Ed. with a major in Special Education prepares educators to work directly with students who have disabilities and collaborate with families, other professionals, and administrators.
+The M.Ed. in Special Education prepares educators to work directly with students who have disabilities and collaborate with families, other professionals, and administrators.
 The College of Education works with its two campus laboratory schools: Starpoint School for children with learning differences and the KinderFrogs School for toddlers with Down syndrome and other developmental delays.
 These schools create exceptional opportunities for TCU students pursuing the special education master’s degree.

 The program is designed for students who are already certified teachers or those who have extensive experience with students with disabilities.

 Program details and course requirements can be found in the TCU Online Catalog.

 People interested in the M.Ed. in Special Education may earn this degree by completing one of the following three plans: